 - Dice 1-2 medium sized sweet potatoes into small chunks, and pop them into a oven dish or baking tray.
 Drizzle them in olive oil and a touch of honey and bake for 25 minutes or until soft.

 - Once the potatoes are cooked, add them to a bowl and mash.

 - Drain a tin of tuna and combine with the mash.
-For added flavor you can squeeze in lemon, crack in some pepper and salt, add some chopped spring onion, red onion, cumin or turmeric, a drop of creamy salad dressing, tabasco or simply throw in some grated cheese.
+For added flavour you can squeeze in lemon, crack in some pepper and salt, add some chopped spring onion, red onion, cumin or turmeric, a drop of salad cream, tabasco or simply throw in some grated cheese.

 - Mix this well if you add in any extras.

 - Grab a slice of bread and use a grater to make breadcrumbs, I like to sprinkle in some paprika for an added kick.

 - Crack an egg into a bowl and whisk.

 - Scoop about 2 heaped tablespoons of the tuna mix into your hand and make burger shaped patties.